Stephen Poyntz: Early life

 Born in London, and baptised at St Michael Cornhill in November 1685, he was the second son of William Poyntz, upholsterer, of Cornhill, and his second wife Jane Monteage.
-His father William was descended from an old landowning family, with an estate at Iron Acton.
-However, the family fortunes had suffered in the aftermath of the Civil War, and as a younger son of a younger son, William had been "forced into trade" as an upholsterer.
-Stephen Poyntz's mother Jane was a daughter of the merchant and accountant Stephen Monteage (1623-1687) and his wife Jane.
-Stephen Monteage was born Estienne Monteage to Estienne Monteage of Chastre, goldsmith in London (died 1657), and his wife Anne Mehoult (living 1641), who married at the French Protestant Church of London on Threadneedle Street in February 1612: their children were christened there between 1613 and 1625.
+His father William was descended from an old landowning family, the eldest branch of which was formerly seated at Iron Acton until its last male descendant died in 1665.
+The family fortunes suffered in the aftermath of the Civil War, and as a younger son of a younger son, William had been "forced into trade" as an upholsterer.
+Stephen Poyntz's mother Jane was a daughter of the merchant and accountant Stephen Monteage (1623–1687) and his wife Jane.
+Stephen Monteage was born Estienne Monteage to Estienne Monteage of Chastre, goldsmith in London (died 1657), and his wife Anne Mehoult (living 1641), who married at the French Protestant Church of London on Threadneedle Street in February 1612.
+Their children were christened there between 1613 and 1625.

 On his mother's side, Stephen Poyntz had uncles John Monteage (died 1724), general accountant to the Bank of England, and Deane Monteage, who succeeded his father as steward to Christopher Hatton, 1st Viscount Hatton.
 The given name "Deane" refers to the family connection with the Deanes of Guiting Power, Gloucestershire.
 John Monteage's will of 1724 includes bequests to his nephew Stephen Poyntz, to Stephen's brothers William, Deane and Joseph Poyntz, and to his sister Hannah Poyntz: John's principal heir and executor was Stephen Monteage the younger, son of Deane Monteage.

 Stephen Poyntz was educated at Eton College, a king's scholar and in 1702 captain of Montem.
 On 17 February 1703 he was admitted to King's College, Cambridge, and became in due course a Fellow there, graduating B.A. in 1706, and M.A. in 1711.